ryu1kn/sandbox--spinnaker/tutorial/README.md

     ```

 1. Run `deploy-spinnaker.sh`.

+    **Note**: The command may fail with the following error.
+Just re-run the script, it should succeed.

+    ```
+    Error: Error creating Repository: googleapi: Error 403: Cloud Source Repositories API has not been used in project 999999999999 before or it is disabled.
+Enable it by visiting https://console.cloud.google.com/apis/api/sourcerepo.googleapis.com/overview?project=999999999999 then retry.
+If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.

+      on main.tf line 243, in resource "google_sourcerepo_repository" "my-repo":
+     243: resource "google_sourcerepo_repository" "my-repo" {

+    Error: Error creating Trigger: googleapi: Error 403: Access Not Configured.
+Cloud Build has not been used in project your-spinnaker-project before or it is disabled.
+Enable it by visiting https://console.developers.google.com/apis/api/cloudbuild.googleapis.com/overview?project=your-spinnaker-project then retry.
+If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.

+      on main.tf line 258, in resource "google_cloudbuild_trigger" "trigger":
+     258: resource "google_cloudbuild_trigger" "trigger" {
+    ```

 1. Deploy sample app and its spinnaker pipeline by running `create-pipeline.sh`.
 1. Open http://localhost:8080 and you'll see Spinnaker UI.